JDLabOrg/WinIUManual/source/panels/link.rst

 .. image:: /_static/panels/link/panel_type.png

-For panel type, select the panel in the list to set the link type.
+For panel type, select a panel in the list to set the link type.

-Pop-Up Type
+Popup Type
 ``````````````````

 .. image:: /_static/panels/link/popup_type.png

-For pop-up type, select the pop-up in the list to set the link type.
+For popup type, select a popup in the list to set the link type.